abdelkimo/or-tools/doc_sources/MANUAL/source/manual/first_steps/cryptarithmetic.rst

 ..  only:: html

-    Chapter :ref:`Defining search primitives in constraint programming <search_primitives>` is entirely devoted to the subject of search strategies.
+    Chapter :ref:`Defining search primitives in constraint programming <chapter_search_primitives>` is entirely devoted to the subject of search strategies.